 Stakeholder Discussion Group on Emerging Risks (StaDG-ER): EFSA defines an emerging risk as: “A risk resulting from a newly identified hazard to which a significant exposure may occur, or from an unexpected new or increased significant exposure and/or susceptibility to a known hazard”.
 Set up in 2010, the StaDG-ER enables EFSA to capitalise on stakeholders’ specialist knowledge in this area, and to improve the exchange of information and dialogue on emerging risks.

-Group on Food Chemical Occurrence Data: EFSA is required to work in close cooperation with all organisations operating in the field of data collection.
-The group on Food Chemical Occurrence Data discusses and exchanges information on the practical aspects and challenges regarding provision of occurrence data and usage data from stakeholders.
-The group’s focus is mainly on food additives and chemical contaminants in food and feed.
+Stakeholder Discussion Group on Food Chemical Occurrence Data: EFSA is required to work in close cooperation with all organisations operating in the field of data collection.
+The Stakeholder Discussion Group on Food Chemical Occurrence Data discusses and exchanges information on the practical aspects and challenges regarding provision of occurrence data and usage data from stakeholders.
+The group’s focus is mainly on food additives and chemical contaminants in food.

 Consultation Group on Bee Guidance Revision: This group is supporting EFSA’s ongoing review of the guidance on risk assessment of pesticides and bees, which was requested by the European Commission.
 The group is being consulted at various stages of the review and providing input to the EFSA scientific working group charged with revising the document.